built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-customize-sharing.md

 Here you can see that you can change the icon and tooltip for the share button.
 You should however keep the action and the condition the same unless you want to replace it with your own implementation.

-This would give you the following icon and menu in the browser:
+This would give you the following icon and menu in the browser, the entries are sources from the `getEntries` method in the modules:

 ![Sharing Button and Menu](./assets/browser-share-menu.png)